SeisSol/SeisSol/Documentation/installation-with-spack.rst

   module unload <package>
   module purge

-You can also look at the list of installed software as following:
+You can also look at a list of installed software as following:

 .. code-block:: bash